 Intellectual development is the ability of the child to think about and understand their world.
 It begins with simple things like a baby noticing that when he smiles, someone smiles back at him.
-Or an older baby noticing that when I drop a book off my highchair it makes a big noise, but when I drop mashed potato it doesn’t.
+Or an older baby noticing that when s/he drops a book from the highchair it makes a big noise, but when s/he drops mashed potato it doesn’t.
 It refers to the ability of the child to start making connections.
 These connections are actually the development of neural pathways (or nerve cells) in the brain.
 The connections only become ‘solid when the child repeats the experience over and over.
 It’s the same for us… if we hear a new Spanish word just once, we probably won’t remember it.
 But, if we hear it regularly, it becomes’ easy’ to recall.

 Emotional development begins with learning to trust – to trust that when I (as a baby) cry to say that I’m hungry, that someone will feed me.
 Babies and toddlers are also learning about security – that their parents or care-givers continue to provide support, encouragement and safety.
-You often notice young children turn to see where their parent is when they wander away too far, or to check in with them if they are scared, or stuck.
+You often notice young children turn to see where their parent, is when they are wandering away, or to check in with them when they are scared, or stuck.
 They learn about the reliability of their parents to consistently meet their needs.
 Interestingly as children feel more secure in that trust and consistency, it helps to foster more brain development!

 So, next time you see your child smiling, or you are smiling at them, you’ll remember all these amazing stages of development which lead to growth.